matchbook-technology/matchbook-sdk/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please, read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Code Style

+Please, use custom for the MB-SDK project [Code Style](codestyle/matchbookCodeStyle.xml)

 ## Pull requests welcome!